 Wat Bo Temple - Wat Bo Pagoda is one of the largest and oldest pagodas in Siem Reap town, though it is not often visited by tourists.

-Royal Residence - The official royal residence for King Sihamoni and his family when they travel to Siem Reap is an austere building that has long since been overshadowed.
+Royal Residence - The official royal residence for King Sihamoni and his family when visiting Siem Reap is a modest building that has long been overshadowed.

-Preah Ang Chek Preah Ang Chom Temple - Located within the Royal Gardens, this shrine houses two statues and is known as Preah Ang Chek and Ang Chom Shrine.
+Preah Ang Chek Preah Ang Chom Temple - Preah Ang Chek and Ang Chom Shrine in Siem Reap, Cambodia, houses two statues within the Royal Gardens.

-Siem Reap Angkor International Airport - After breakfast at the hotel, enjoy free time until your transfer (without guide) to Siem Reap International Airport.
-Say goodbye to Cambodia.
+Siem Reap Angkor International Airport - After breakfast at the hotel, enjoy leisure time until the transfer (without guide) to Siem Reap International Airport, bidding farewell to Cambodia.

 - Accommodation based on Double or Twin or triple